 Scarifying a lawn with a rake to remove dead grass

 - Spike compacted areas of your lawn with a fork and brush in a turf dressing of premixed compost.
 This applies in particular to well-used areas.
 For larger areas, use a hollow tined aerator and brush in fine grit or coarse sand.

 Hollow tine lawn aeration

-, may need trimming again and will look better throughout winter for it.
-Don’t leave this too late as it might result in brown patches.
+- Fast-growing hedges, such as Leylandii, may need trimming again and will look better throughout winter for it.
+Don’t leave this too late, as it might result in brown patches.
 Give evergreen hedges and topiary a final trim.